cqqqq777/go-kitex-mall/README.md

-# mall
+# go-kitex-mall
-The mall/eshop system
+The mall/eshop system based on kitex and hertz